heinwessels/factorio-valves/readme.md

 - **Pyanodons**: Will automatically migrate old Factorio 1.1 valves to their 2.0 counter part.

 ## Limitation with Pumps
 A valve's output cannot be connected to a pump's input.
 Due to a game engine limitation the pump will bypass the valve as if it's not there.
+You can check for bad valve connections at any point using `/valves-find-bad-connections`.

 # UPS Impact
 These valves use the prototypes provided by the game engine.
 That means it probably has less of a UPS impact than normal pumps.
 There are no fluid calculations done in this mod itself.